verhas/javageci/DOCUGEN.md

 Keeping track of the copies is automatically done by the snippet store.
-The snippet store stores the original snippets as they are collected and also copies that are identified by the name of the snippet and by the id of the segment.
+The snippet store stores the original snippets as they are collected and also, copies that are identified by the name of the snippet and by the id of the segment.

-For example the snippet named `SnippetCollector_config` is used a few lines above and the use is configured to perform certain modifications.
+For example, the snippet named `SnippetCollector_config` is used a few lines above and the use is configured to perform certain modifications.
-Namely these are trimming, and replacing declaration clutter (types, modifiers and so on) that is important in the Java code, but distracts in the documentation.
+Namely, these are trimming, and replacing declaration clutter (types, modifiers and so on) that is important in the Java code but distracts in the documentation.
 We can insert the same snippet without any modifications again: